rackerlabs/docs-offerings/docs/api-reference/methods/calculate-discount.rst

 Request
 -------

-The request has the following query parameters.
+The request has the following URI and header parameters.

 .. list-table::
    :widths: 15 10 30